hperrin/svelte-material-ui/README.md

 <sub>† This is Sass based, and therefore doesn't require Svelte components.
 I've included a demo showing how you can use it.</sub>

 <sub>‡ This is not an MDC Web component.
 It is an addition that SMUI provides.</sub>

+- Labels and icons are named exports in the components that use them, or you can use the 'Label' and 'Icon' exports from '@smui/common'.
+(Except for chips labels and icons, textfield icons, and select icons, because they are special snowflakes.)

 # License